-A high-density employment area situated north of Liverpool Street station
+A high-density, high-tech employment area situated north of Liverpool Street station

 Shoreditch’s name is of Old English origin and refers to a dyke by a steep bank but the more fanciful explanation, espoused in Thomas Percy’s Reliques, is that Jane Shore, mistress of Edward IV, died in a ditch here in 1527.

 Augustinian nuns founded a priory in Shoreditch in the twelfth century but significant development did not begin in the area until the 16th century, when building extended northward from Bishopsgate.
 Houses lined the High Street and a few more ran westwards on Old Street.
 The Theatre and the Curtain were the first successful London theatres when they were built west of the High Street in the fourth quarter of the 16th century.